vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 6. commercetools shares [Adyen integration](https://github.com/commercetools/commercetools-adyen-integration).
 We recommend deploying it as a Google Function or an AWS Lambda.
 Make sure to configure and deploy both [extension](https://github.com/commercetools/commercetools-adyen-integration/tree/master/extension) and [notification](https://github.com/commercetools/commercetools-adyen-integration/tree/master/notification) module.
 Check readme of [the repository](https://github.com/commercetools/commercetools-adyen-integration) for details.

 :::warning Bigger permissions for extensions
-As you can see in `commercetools-adyen-integration` repository, Commercetools recommends using `manage_project` scope for both notification and extension module.
+As you can see in `commercetools-adyen-integration` repository, commercetools recommends using `manage_project` scope for both notification and extension module.
 :::

 7. Use `PaymentAdyenProvider.vue` as a last step of the checkout process.
 This component will mount Adyen's Web Drop-In and handle payment process for you.